 Wider Development

 Naturally occurring and vocationally re elevant

-opportunities were taken to develop le earners'
+opportunities were taken to develop le

-awareness of Safeguarding, Prevent, H lealth and
+awareness of Safeguarding, Prevent, H

-Safety, Equality and Diversity, and/or B British Values
+Safety, Equality and Diversity, and/or E

 Additional Comments

 Were learners with support needs given appropriate strategies to help them learn?

 Were any wider topics naturally discussed in the session?

 Were there any areas of outstanding practice that should be shared?

 Review of targets / Previous Areas for Development (if applicable)

 Summary of Key Strengths

 •

 •

-•

-Areas for development - feed into Suggestions (2- 3) for addressing the areas for development
+Areas for development - feed into

-ongoing review or next observation Suggestions (2- of tot addressing the areas for development
+ongoing review or next observation Suggestions (2- 3) for addressing the areas for development

 •

 •

 •

 Trainer Comments

 Trainer

 Observer

 Date completed